Paying for College and Homes vs. Retirement

 College is undergoing the same metamorphosis.
 Through most of recorded time, education was free -- knowledge was handed down from elders.
 Eventually, people began paying for education, and its high cost (relative to incomes) meant that only the wealthiest of families could afford to send their children to institutions of higher education.
 Few college graduates left school with debt, primarily because loans were rarely available.

-Today though, 66% of college graduates emerge with a diploma in one hand and $20,000 in college loans in the other, according to the National Postsecondary Student Aid Study.
+Today though, most college graduates emerge with a diploma in one hand and loads of college loans in the other.
 Why are students and their families willing to do this?
 Because they (correctly) regard college as a good investment: The degree enables the graduate to get a higher-paying job than he’d otherwise get, and this higher income more than compensates for the debt.

 By paying for college over the course of his or her career, college, too, has become a pay-as-you-go system.
 However, this concept does not work for paying for retirement -- you can pay for a house while you’re living in it, and you can pay for college while you’re working, but you can’t pay for retirement while you’re in retirement!